To better understand which one will meet your needs and budget, it helps to know how they operate.

 - The outdoor compressor unit converts this heat into a hot liquid

-- This liquid travels to the indoor coils
+- This liquid travels to the indoor fan coils (air handler)

 - The blower distributes this heat through the ductwork

-The winner, by a long shot, is the heat pump.
-It’s the efficiency champion because, as previously stated, it doesn’t burn fuel to produce warmth.
+So, when it comes to the best heating system for your home, the winner by a long shot is the heat pump.
+It’s the energy efficiency champion because, as previously stated, it doesn’t burn fuel to produce warmth.
 Instead, it taps into a free and abundant energy source: the outside air.
 It does, however, have limitations.
 The colder the air, the harder it has to work to convert it into heat.
 So, it’s losing a bit of efficiency with each drop in temperature.
 But this is Texas we’re talking about.
 It rarely dips below freezing, so a heat pump will do just fine.

 A heat pump also doubles as an air conditioner.
 It reverses course, extracting heat from the inside and replacing it with cool air in the summer.